bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part2.md

 ```

 The lines about the injection options not existing are OK and expected, since we didn't include any options to inject.
-Notice that the `clBuildProgram` error is fixed - excellent!
+Notice that the `clBuildProgram` OpenCL error is fixed - excellent!

 Since this was the only error in our OpenCL kernel code, let's modify it in the application source code itself.
 Modifying the kernel code in the application source code will change the program hash and the modified OpenCL kernel source should no longer be injected.